 Sprouting broccoli (Brassica oleracea var. italica) is one of the most popular cole group vegetables.
 It belongs to the Brassicaceae family and has chromosome number 2n= 18.
 Broccoli is more nutritious vegetable than any other vegetable of the same genus (Yoldas et al. 2008).
 It contains vitamin A (22 times and 130 times more abundant than cabbage and cauliflower), thiamine, riboflavin, niacin, vitamin C and minerals such as calcium, iron and phosphorous (Acharya et al. 2015).
 The crop forms a head with green buds and a thick fleshy floret stalk, unlike cauliflower.
 Broccoli is a cool season crop of three different types, viz., white, green and purple.
 Broccoli is similar to cauliflower in its upright structure, leaf habit and head formation, with major differences in inflorescence (Thamburaj & Singh 2001).

 Farmers rely on conventional farming methods and lack knowledge of organic farming.
 However, conventional methods undoubtedly produce good yields, and there is ample potential for improving the quantity and quality of broccoli through the use of organic manures (Sen et al. 2023) as well as biofertilizers.
 Biofertilizers are modern agricultural tools that improve soil fertility and quality.
 Biofertilizers provide an ecologically sound means of reducing the use of external inputs and enhancing the quality and quantity of produce in vegetables (Joseph et al. 2015; Ruiz & Sanjuan 2022).
 The use of biofertilizers improves soil properties (El-yazeid et al. 2007).
 Azotobacter species can produce antifungal compounds that fight against various plant pathogens.
 They improve seed germination and plant vigor, resulting in the improvement of crop stands (Siddique et al. 2014).
 Several studies have confirmed the role of Azotobacter in nitrogen fixation.
 Azospirillum also provides N nutrients to vegetable crops through fixation and supplementation with expensive inorganic fertilizers (Bhattacharjee & Dey 2014; Geddes et al. 2015; Chauhan et al. 2015).
-The use of biofertilizers such as 5% Azotobacter spp. and Azospirillum spp. in sprouting broccoli resulted in the maximum plant height, biomass yield per plant, number of sprouts per head, number of slips per sprout, head diameter, plant spread and yield of plants (Manivannan & Singh 2004). phosphate-solubilizing bacteria) solubilizes both native and applied phosphorus and synthesizes growth-promoting substances such as auxin, IAA, GA, cytokinin and vitamins which augment plant growth (Ponmurugan et al. 2012; Ahemad & Kibret 2014).
+The use of biofertilizers such as 5% Azotobacter spp. and Azospirillum spp. in sprouting broccoli resulted in the maximum plant height, biomass yield per plant, number of sprouts per head, number of slips per sprout, head diameter, plant spread and yield of plants (Manivannan & Singh 2004).
+Phosphate-solubilizing bacteria (PSB) solubilizes both native and applied phosphorus and synthesizes growth-promoting substances such as auxin, IAA, GA, cytokinin and vitamins which augment plant growth (Ponmurugan et al. 2012; Ahemad & Kibret 2014).
 The use of biofertilizers in crop production can reduce the use of agro-chemicals and support eco-friendly sustainable food production.

 The enrichment of organic manures with biofertilizers provides several advantages including increases in essential nutrient content, microbial load, enzyme activity, decomposition and mineralization, which increase the availability of nutrients for a longer period.
 The use of FYM and seed inoculation with biofertilizer (VAM) significantly improved the fresh weight of leaves, stem diameter, dry weight of the head, diameter of the head and yield (Bahadur et al. 2003).
 Considering the growing demand for organic sprouting broccoli, there is an urgent need to standardize the nutrient management schedule for organic broccoli cultivation.
 Information on the comparative performance of different enriched organic manure-based broccoli cultivations is still limited.
 Therefore, an attempt was made to evaluate different nutrient management schedules and examine their effects on the growth, yield and quality of organic broccoli.